RodSarhan/tstypecolorpreview/README.md

 ![hover after 1](https://i.imgur.com/cUfIzyW.png)
 ![hover after 2](https://i.imgur.com/xJDzoIc.png)

+## Notes

+This extension was inteded for my own uses and is essentially just a proof of concept for now, but I'm planning to support other color formats in the near future and enhance the caching behavior.

 ## Known Issues

-Currently only works with Hex values
+- Currently only works with Hex values (#FFFFFF) (#FFF) (#FFFFFFAA).
+- Types originating files other than the active one might be cached and not up to date with the latest changes.

 ## Release Notes